 How GDPR Makes Marketing Sense – Embrace It!

-In my last blog I put my case forward for investment in GDPR compliance, but didn’t explore what I believe may turn out to be the most interesting aspect of GDPR.
+In my last blog I put my case forward for investment in General Data Protection Regulation Act compliance, but didn’t explore what I believe may turn out to be the most interesting aspect of GDPR.
 Of course, “the most interesting” is personal preference.
 There are many out there who are fascinated by data protection, including Informatica’s Data Security Team, who are turning their fascination into award winning data security products.

 However, my interest lies in how data is used to empower consumers and improve their experience with brands by inviting them to participate in data infused business processes that deliver value to consumers and organisations alike.
 Many of the current industry trends put a high value on consumer’s personal data: